ooeyad/utterance_Gender_Classifier/README.md

 ## Approach 1 : Features Statistical Analysis with a simple Deep Neural Network.

-In this approach I do the following :
+In this approach I've done the following :
-1- Prepare data files paths with speakers ids and genders in a dataframe 2- from the dataframe load each audio file for 2 seconds only.
+1- Prepared data files paths with speakers ids and genders in a dataframe 2- from the dataframe I loaded each audio file for 2 seconds only.
-3- extract the features from the audio signal and calculate mean, minimum, maximum and standard deviation for such feature 4- features extracted are :
+3- extracted the features from the audio signal and calculate mean, minimum, maximum and standard deviation for such feature 4- features extracted are :
 *   Zero crossing rates : A measure of number of times in a given time interval/frame that the amplitude of the speech signals passes through a value of zero.
 *   Tonal centroid : The Tonal Centroids (or Tonnetz) contain harmonic content of a given audio signal.